SempronChip/engr3/README.md

 ### Assignment Description

-The goal of this assignment was to create a menu-controlled traffic light using an arduino, rotary encoder, and the onboard neopixel.
+This assignment aimed to create a menu-controlled traffic light using an Arduino, rotary encoder, and the onboard neopixel.
 The menu needed to have items for stop, go, and caution and be able to switch to the corresponding light color on the neopixel.

 ### Evidence